verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 - If those namespaces do not already exist, then the creation of a `VerrazzanoProject` results in the creation of the specified namespaces in the project.
-- It also results in the creation of a Kubernetes `RoleBinding` in each of the namespaces, to set up the appropriate permissions for the Project Admins and Project Monitors of the project.
+- It also results in the creation of a Kubernetes `RoleBinding` in each of the namespaces, to set up the appropriate permissions for the project admins and project monitors of the project.

 ### Verrazzano multicluster resources
 Verrazzano includes several multicluster resource definitions, for resources that may be targeted for placement in one